 • Put your heating on a timer and stick to it.
 Yes, we know the winter months are f-r-e-e-z-i-n-g, but there are ways to keep warm without whacking on the heating all day every day.
 Investing in a hot water bottle and some thick clothing is a great way to stay warm and reduce your energy bills.

-• If you’re lucky enough to have the option of having a bath or a shower, opt for a shower whenever you can.
+• If you’re lucky enough to have the option of having a bath or shower, opt for a shower whenever you can.
 Short showers use less water and energy, which equals less money for you to pay.

 • Try to cook and share meals with your housemates.
 Making bigger batches of meals like stews, chilies and curries can work out much cheaper, plus you can reheat your leftovers for lunch when you come onto campus.
-Check out the student spaces where you can find lots of comfy eating spots.
+Check out our student spaces where you can find lots of comfy eating spots.

 • Even if you’re unable to cook with friends, it’s still good to make big portions to save money.
 Buying larger quantities of food typically works out cheaper.
 You can use your freezer to store the extra food, which you can later reheat for a quick meal.
+To save even more money, some grocery stores such as Tesco, Lidl, etc offer loyalty cards where you can earn a point for each £1 you spend.
+Check out Save the Students webpage on the best loyalty cards.

 3. Maximise your income